 What outputs will be considered?

 The fund is designed to work across disciplines and so we expect outputs to be varied to reflect this.
-Your output may be something as simple as a webinar or case study but the key consideration is that it can be shared among the wider U21 researcher community.
+Your output may be something as simple as a webinar or case study but the key consideration is that it can be shared and adapted among the wider U21 researcher community.
 The aim is that they can learn from you and your experience, or even replicate your project in their own institution.
 Accessibility is also an important factor; both digital and cultural.

 Can a researcher submit more than one application?